Can Saxenda (Liraglutide) Cause Hair Loss?

 Neither substance directly inhibits the other's effectiveness at therapeutic doses.
 Acyclovir continues to work against viral replication regardless of moderate alcohol consumption.
 The primary concerns arise from overlapping side effects and the added burden on your body's processing systems.

 Alcohol's immune-suppressing effects may counteract some of acyclovir's antiviral benefits.
 While the medication blocks viral replication, alcohol can weaken your immune system's ability to clear infected cells and maintain healing.
-This is particularly relevant for patients who regularly drink alcohol while taking gabapentin or other medications that also affect immune function.
+Keeping alcohol intake low gives your body the best chance to fight the virus effectively.

 Enhanced central nervous system effects represent one of the most noticeable interactions between alcohol and acyclovir.
 Both substances can cause dizziness, confusion, and drowsiness individually.
 When combined, these effects may become more pronounced, affecting your coordination and judgment more than you'd experience with either substance alone.